 If you don't have a specific return on ad spend target, you can use the Maximise conversion value bid strategy to maximise the total conversion value of your campaign within your specified daily budget.

 Here are some other benefits of using conversion values:

 - Better insight: You can measure the total conversion value generated by your campaigns' conversions.
 This also helps you track your campaigns' ROI by using the 'Conversion value/cost' column.
 You can use this data to identify keywords, ad groups and campaigns that show a high or low return on investment and manually change bids, budgets and targeting.

 - Smarter bidding: Once you set up your conversion values, you can use either the target ROAS or Maximise conversion value bid strategy.
 Automated bid strategies automatically set bids to optimise for your performance goals across specific campaigns, ad groups and keywords.

 - With target ROAS, bids are set to maximise conversion value, such as sales revenue or profit margins, while trying to achieve your target return on ad spend (ROAS).

 - With Maximise conversion value, bids for each auction are optimised to maximise conversion value.

 For some conversions, the value can be kept the same.
 You might want to use conversion values that are the same if you are tracking several conversion actions.
 You can capture separate values that way, say for phone calls and sign-ups.
 Seeing the separate values allows for useful comparisons between two different conversion actions.
 If you value calls at $5 and sign-ups at $20, this means you value your sign-ups four times more than calls.

-Other examples of actions that customers take that could be valuable to your business: price quotes, arranging test drives, callback requests or looking up a shop location.
+Some other examples of actions that customers take that could be valuable to your business are: submitting forms, price quotes, arranging test drives, callback requests or looking up a shop location.

 About transaction-specific conversion values